neemeeller/user-story/README.md

 ### `npm test`

-Run unit tests with JEST.
+Run unit tests with React Testing Library.

+There are two tests added as an example `helpters.test.ts` and `Table.test.tsx`

 ### `npm run build`